Dean of Studies

 Marc Zimmer, the Jean C. Tempel ’65 Professor of Chemistry, was named Dean of Studies effective July 1, 2014.

-He was named the 2007 Professor of the Year by the Carnegie Foundation and the Council for Advancement and Support of Education (CASE).
-He received the College's 2001 John S. King Memorial Award to recognize excellence in teaching and the 2005 Nancy Batson Nisbet Rash Faculty Research Award for outstanding scholarly achievement.
+He received the College's 2001 John S. King Memorial Award to recognize excellence in teaching and the College's 2005 Nancy Batson Nisbet Rash Faculty Research Award for outstanding scholarly achievement.

 Zimmer's book, Glowing Genes: A Revolution in Biotechnology, (Prometheus, 2005) is the first popular science book on jellyfish and firefly proteins, which can help fight cancer, create new products, improve agriculture and combat terrorism.
 The book presents an overview of the many uses of these glowing proteins to kill and image cancer cells, monitor bacterial infections and light up in the presence of pollution.

 His research group is mainly interested in the structural and photophysical properties of Green Fluorescent Protein (GFP), a protein found in jellyfish that has found numerous uses as a marker in medicine, cell biology and molecular biology.
 This work is funded by the National Institute of Health and the Research Corporation.
 In 2008 he attended the Nobel Prize ceremony, the year that the chemistry award was presented to three scientists for their GFP research.